liyaoxuan/wrk2/README.md

 # wrk2
 [![Gitter](https://badges.gitter.im/Join Chat.svg)](https://gitter.im/giltene/wrk2?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+  ** Modifications made by Shuang **

+  wrk and wrk2 are both close-loop load generators; a new request cannot be sent unless responses of previous requests have been received. wrk2 recognizes the problem of such approach by incorporating client side delays into the newly reported delay.
+However, such changes in latency reporting do not fundamentally resolve the issue of close-loop.
+In fact, such revised reporting may be even more misleading than wrk.
+Requests are not sent out at their scheduled time, thus do not create more traffic to the server.
+  Queuing delays because of pipelined requests are totally ignored.

+  In this modification, I fundamentally changed the load generator to be open-loop; requests are sent out according to the schedule no matter what.
+Any traffic on the server side will be directly refected in the real latency, so we don't have to approximate that as wrk2.
+Latency reporting is the same as wrk.

   **a HTTP benchmarking tool based mostly on wrk**

   wrk2 is wrk modifed to produce a constant throughput load, and